haniya-ali/MatildaCarPriceNeuralNetwork-BeginnersGuide/README.md

 6. Conclusion and Resources for Further Studying: Summarizing key findings, and lessons learned, and providing additional resources for beginners to continue exploring the fascinating world of neural networks.

 **DATASET**

-The dataset used in this project was sourced from the [Course Name] on Udemy, provided by [Instructor Name].
+Note: The dataset used in this project was sourced from the [Course Name] on Udemy, provided by [Instructor Name].
 The course can be found at [Udemy Course Link].

-The goal is that as a car salesman, we would like to develop a model to predict the total dollar amount that customers are willing to pay given the following attributes:
+The dataset contains the following attributes and the goal is that as a car salesman, we would like to develop a model to predict the total dollar amount that customers are willing to pay given the following attributes:
 - Customer Name
 - Customer e-mail
 - Country